Nemo64/marco-zone/_posts/2020-05-10-configure-symfony-for-lambda.md

 ## Table of contents

-This is bigger than my usual posts so I'm going to include the headlines here:
+This is bigger than my usual posts (as if anyone is following my posts) so I'm going to include the headlines here:

 - [What do I want](#what-do-i-want)
 - [Creating the "lambda" environment](#creating-the-lambda-environment)